First aid - what is it? - info for kids

 - Take a deep breath to calm down a little.

-- Explain what happened and how many people are hurt.
+- Explain what happened and how many people need help.
 The operator will need all the information you can provide, so give as many details as you can.

 - Follow all of the operator's instructions carefully.

-Here is something to help you remember what to do if you are the only person around.
+Here is something to help you remember what first aid is.

 D = Danger